Instagram/MonkeyType/doc/configuration.rst

 When running :doc:`the command line utility <generation>`, use the ``--config`` or ``-c`` option to point MonkeyType to your config, e.g.::

-  $ monkeytype -c mtconfig:my_config stub some.module
+  $ monkeytype -c some.module:my_config stub some.module